snewhouse/ngs/bin/README.md

 ****

 ## Step 2.
 Initiate the Project
-The user needs to make the relevent directory structure on their local machine.
-Running this script ensures that all relevant directories are set up, ans also enforces a clean structure to the NGS project.
+The user needs to make the relevent directory structure on their local machine before starting and NGS run.

+Running this script `ngseasy_initiate_project` ensures that all relevant directories are set up, ans also enforces a clean structure to the NGS project.

 On our sysetm we typically set up a top-level driectory called `ngs_projects` within which we store output from all our individual NGS projects.

 Within this we make a `raw_fastq` folder, where we temporarily store all the raw fastq files for each project.
 This folder acts as an initial stagging area for the raw fastq files.
 During the project set up, we copy/move project/sample related fastq files to their own specific directories.
+Fastq files must have suffix and be gzipped: **_1.fq.gz** or **_2.fq.gz**
+furture version will allow any format

 Running `ngseasy_initiate_project` with the relevent configuration file, will set up the following directory structure for every project and sample within a project:-